Abraham Bristow: Later maritime career

 His next command was the 377-ton vessel Thames, a South Sea whaler owned by William Mellish & Co. of London.
 The vessel left London on 3 June 1811 and reached Hobart on 30 October.
 They were reported at Norfolk Island in April 1812 and were later off New Caledonia, where several unchartered reefs and low islands were discovered.
-These were named "Mellish's Keys" or "Mellish's Reefs" and still bear that name today.
+These were named Mellish Reef and Cay and still bear that name today.
 They next called at the Solomon Islands where yams, bananas and coconuts were obtained by barter with the natives.
 They did more trading off Bougainville and Bouka for fresh food.
 From there they headed toward New Ireland, Bristow frequently recording navigational observations he used to correct the charts of Dampier, Bougainville and Labillardiere.
 North along the coast of New Guinea they sailed and past Durville Point where on 21 September they anchored in a harbour Bristow named Thames Roads.
 They traded with the natives for yams, pumpkins and sweet potatoes.
 A boats sent to sound between Mellish Island and Jobi was chased by seven canoes, which fired arrows, but caused no casualties.
 In October the ship was embayed during rough weather and spent four days "in danger of shipwreck on a coast where if we escaped with our lives, we had to expect only to become a prey to the savage inhabitants."
 They next crossed into the islands of the Indonesian archipelago and on to the Moluccas.
 They anchored at Kemar where they obtained good water and provisions, in exchange for iron knives and handkerchiefs.
 From there they went to Dili in Timor.
 The ship turned then for home, reaching London 21 December 1813.
 There, Captain Bristow again reported his discoveries to the Admiralty and leading independent chartmakers.

 His next command seems to have been another Mellish-owned South Sea whaler, Sir Andrew Hammond (302 tons).
 This vessel departed London in 1816 and by January 1818 was reported at Timor.
 The vessel called at St Helena on the return journey, arriving London in May 1818 with 560 casks of whale oil.
 Jones says Bristow made one more South Sea voyage in this vessel and was at the Galapagos Islands by April 1820.
 But this and his latter years are shrouded in uncertainty.